Meeting the Needs of Customers with Disabilities

 In improving services to individuals with disabilities, the MTA identified stations where compliance with the Americans with Disabilities Act (ADA) would benefit the most people, analyzing such factors as high ridership, transfer points, and service to major areas of activity.
 These stations were given priority in our station-renovation program.
 We are continuing to expand accessibility features to more and more locations.

-The MTA network has more than 110 accessible subway and commuter rail stations.
 These stations have features that improve accessibility for customers with visual, hearing, and mobility disabilities, as specified by the Americans with Disabilities Act.
 Their features include:

 - elevators or ramps